wowweemip-fan/funkin-utau/README.md

 Skid and Pump have the same voice provideer but different between South and Spookeez
 >so i put Spookez as Skid and South as Pump

+...

+..

+.

+Oh you read all of this??
+Nice!
+Go ahead and download from the Source Code